k-staple/Class-Project-Examples/State/README.md

 mininum number of representatives by choosing just under California's number and correctly only California showed up.
 I then changed California's numbers of rep.s and checked the list for the same number of rep.s; California correctly did not appear.
-After I turned in the code, I checked the age of two states.
-The first worked, but the second -South Dakota- and then Rhode Island created an infinite loop, presumably related to them being two words.
-Updating number of representatives also initiates an infinite loop, but priting two word states in the list that have a min. number of rep.s works.
-It appears
-( it->getName == stringComparingItWith ) is the problem.